Ex-NFL player Kellen Winslow II gets 14 years for rapes - WTMJ

 The 37-year-old son of San Diego Chargers Hall of Fame receiver Kellen Winslow appeared via videoconference at the hearing in San Diego Superior Court in Vista, a city north of San Diego.
 He declined to comment before his sentence, saying his lawyers had advised him not to speak.

+“In the future, I do plan to tell my story,” said the former Cleveland Browns star, once the highest-paid tight ends in the NFL.

-San Diego County Superior Court Judge Blaine Bowman said Winslow can only be described with “two words and that is sexual predator.”
-He said he selected women who were vulnerable because of their age or their living situation with the idea that “hopefully he would get away with it in his mind.”
+San Diego County Superior Court Judge Blaine Bowman said Winslow can only be described in “two words and that is a sexual predator.”
+The judge said he preyed on women who were especially vulnerable, befriending a homeless woman, picking up a 54-year-old hitchhiker, and attacking a teen after she had passed out at a party.

-Winslow was once the highest-paid tight end in the league, earning more than $40 million over his 10 seasons before he left in 2013.
+Bowman called them “brazen” crimes.
+He noted that Winslow continued to prey on women even after his first arrest.
+He performed a lewd act in front of a 77-year-old woman at a gym while hiding his GPS monitoring ankle bracelet with a towel.
+He also exposed himself during that time to a 57-year-old neighbor who was gardening.

+“The vulnerability of the victims was no accident,” Bowman said.
+“It was the type of victim that you sought out yourself because you felt that perhaps they wouldn’t report the crime” or “wouldn’t be deemed credible by the jurors.”

-He was convicted of forcible rape, rape of an unconscious person, assault with intent to commit rape, indecent exposure, and lewd conduct in public.
-The forcible rape involved a woman who was homeless in his home town of Encinitas, a beach community north of San Diego.
+The woman who was homeless and raped in his home town of Encinitas, a beach community north of San Diego, was among

+four of the women who gave statements Wednesday, including one victim who had the prosecutor read hers.
+All described suffering years after their attacks from fear and emotional trauma.

+Once a first-round NFL draft pick, Winslow played for the Cleveland Browns, Tampa Bay Buccaneers, New England Patriots and the New York Jets.
+He earned more than $40 million over his 10 seasons before he left in 2013.

-His attorney Marc Carlos said Winslow suffered from head trauma from the many blows to his head playing football, which can only explain why he “went off the rails” going from a star athlete to a convicted sexual predator.
+Winslow’s attorney Marc Carlos said he suffered from head trauma from the many blows to his head playing football, which can only explain why he “went off the rails” going from a star athlete to a convicted sexual predator.
 He said his client has accepted responsibility and intends to get help.

-Jurors also convicted him of two misdemeanors — indecent exposure and a lewd act in public — involving two other women.
+Winslow was first convicted after a trial in June 2019 when jurors found him guilty of forcible rape and two misdemeanors — indecent exposure and a lewd act in public.

-But that jury failed to agree on other charges, including the alleged 2018 rape of a 54-year-old hitchhiker, and the 2003 rape of an unconscious 17-year-old high school senior who went to a party with him when he was 19.
+The same jurors failed to agree on other charges, including the alleged 2018 rape of the 54-year-old hitchhiker, and the 2003 rape of the unconscious 17-year-old high school senior who went to a party with him when he was 19.

-Before he was retried on those charges, he pleaded guilty to raping the teen and sexual battery of the hitchhiker.

 The father of two, whose wife filed for divorce after he was convicted, had faced up to 18 years in prison for all the charges.
 But both sides agreed to reduce the sexual battery charge to assault with intent to commit rape last month.
 That reduced the maximum sentence to 14 years.